Pablo-Saxoo/MouthpiecePage/README.md

-This is the mouthpiece-shop webpage project.
+This is the mouthpiece-shop/blog webpage project.